Frequently Asked Questions

 Lichess can optionally send popup notifications, for example when it is your turn or you received a private message.

-Click the lock icon next to the lichess.org address in the URL bar of your browser.
+Click the lock icon next to the lichess.org URL in the address bar of your browser.

 Then select whether to allow or block notifications from Lichess.